New Millennium Homes

 Transparency

 At the level of the system itself – at the layer of its governing structure – there should be as much transparency as possible.
 Who has power and who leads can change drastically.
-No matter who is in charge or what their agenda is, transparency keeps public institutions auditable and accountable.
+No matter who is in charge or what their agenda is, transparency keeps the powerful auditable and accountable.
 The public should always be able to tell what is going on and this is especially important when money is involved.

 Transparency can also mean more efficiency.
-Over time, bureaucratic systems tend to get more complex and difficult for people outside the system to navigate and reason about.
-The levers and control valves get rusty from neglect and misuse, or simply become outdated.
+Over time, bureaucracies tend to get more complex and difficult for people outside the system to navigate and reason about.
+The levers and control valves get rusty from neglect or simply become outdated.
 Starting on a new foundation means a clean slate for the entire system, and if transparency is built-in, it becomes possible for everyone to follow along with how the system changes over time.
 It’s easier to fix things when we can clearly see what is happening.

 Layer 2